WeisongZhao/PANELJ/README.md

 This repository contains the java source code (Maven) for <b>PANEL</b> imagej plugin.
 This plugin is for the <b>Simplified PANEL</b> (w/o RSM), and is also accompanied with resolution mapping (<b>1/7</b> golden threshold) feature. ~~The feature single-frame error/resolution mapping is currently not included in <b>PANELJ</b>~~ .
 The development of this imagej plugin is work in progress, so expect rough edges.

 If you want to reproduce the results of PANEL publication, the <b>PANELM</b> (Matlab version) is recommended.
 Due to the distance between the core FRC calculation of <b>PANELJ</b>, and <b>PANELM</b>, and the difference between Fourier transform of Matlab and imagej, there may exist a gap between the results of <b>PANELM</b> and <b>PANELJ</b>.
 The implementations of core FRC, and Fourier transform in <b>PANELM</b> are more flexible and accurate.

-**WARNING**: The current single-frame error/resolution mapping feature is still an unstable `beta version`.

 TO the [PANELM](https://github.com/WeisongZhao/PANELM)